Skip to content

 ID token

-The ID token is a signed JWT (HS256).
-Validate it by fetching the JWKS at /.well-known/jwks.json or by calling the introspection endpoint.
+The ID token is a signed JWT (RS256).
+Verify it using the public key published at /.well-known/jwks.json, or use the introspection endpoint for server-side validation without parsing JWTs.

 ClaimValue